minusleaf/wanikani-nav/README.md

-# Getting Started with Create React App
+# Getting Started with Wanikani Navigator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- Add a `.env` file containing the key REACT_APP_API_KEY.
+Copy in the key from your Wanikani account (if interviewer, I'll send a key).
+- Run `yarn` to get relevant packages.

 ## Available Scripts